Do you need to eat fruits and vegetables?

 Nutritional composition of vegetables

 Non-starchy vegetables are keto-friendly foods that provide 5 or fewer grams of net carbs per 100-gram (3.5-ounce) serving.
-Not so for the root and starchy vegetables, however, which range from 6 to 17 grams of net carbs per serving.
+Not so for the root and starchy vegetables, though, which range from 6 to 17 grams of net carbs per serving.
 Vegetables usually contain moderate to high amounts of fiber, especially avocado — which also happens to be among the lowest in net carbs.

-Overall, vegetables are more nutrient-dense than fruits, although their vitamin and mineral content can also be affected by factors like growing and storage conditions.
+Overall, vegetables are more nutrient-dense than fruits, but their vitamin and mineral content can also be affected by factors like growing and storage conditions.
 Most veggies are good to excellent sources of potassium, and bell peppers and cruciferous vegetables are also high in vitamin C.

 Low-carb vegetables – the best and the worst